Symbol: The Lion

 But Skye has her sights on becoming the world’s first plus-sized K-pop star, and that means winning the competition—without losing herself.

-Once & Future A.R.
+Once & Future by A.R.
 Capetta and Cory McCarthy

 I've been chased my whole life.
 As a fugitive refugee in the territory controlled by the tyrannical Mercer corporation, I've always had to hide who I am.
 Until I found Excalibur.